-Three major Scrum artifacts.
+Three major Scrum artifacts

 The product backlog.
 It is a list of the project requirements that includes short descriptions of all desired functionality.
 User Stories -short and simple descriptions of product features described from the user’s point – are usually the main elements of Scrum backlog.
-Classical structure of a User story could be presented by the following template:
+The classical structure of a User story could be presented by the following template:

 As a <type of user/role>, I want <the goal/desire> so that <benefit/reason>.

 Stories contain multiple types of work.
 Some of them could be big and complicated and in this case, they are called “Epics”.
 Once the User Stories for the backlog are completed, they need to be estimated (time need to realize in hours or Story points) and prioritized (according to different criteria) (ref to our posts).
 Also, the backlog could have some tasks that are not connected with product features for the users but are required.
 It could be technical tasks, essential bugs.

 The sprint backlog.
 It is a list of requirements chosen by the team during the Sprint Planning meeting and should be fulfilled during the next sprint.
 The team needs a list of User Stories with the priorities and estimation equal to the team velocity.
 In sprint backlog, User Stories can be detailed and broken down into separate tasks.

 The product increment.
 The product is the ultimate measure of progress.
 Each sprint should add functionality to the product while each product increment creates some business value for the organization.

 Other artifacts.
 Sometimes Scrum teams can have some additional artifacts like sprint burn-down charts and product burn-down charts.

 The planning meeting.
 This is a negotiation between the product owner and the team members.
 During the meeting, the product owner presents the prioritized product backlog, explains some tasks, and asks the team to choose the tasks for the next sprint.
 The result of this meeting is a sprint backlog that is agreed by the team and clear to all team members.